tmtsoftware/esw/README.md

 See [here](https://tmtsoftware.github.io/esw/) for a detailed description of the ESW software.

-Note: In order to use Python for ESW sequencer scripts (instead of Kotlin), please add these system properties to the runtime command line:
+Note: In order to use Python for ESW sequencer scripts (instead of Kotlin), please add the following system property to the runtime command line:

-* -DenableEswPythonScripting=true -DCSW_PYTHON=*path to csw-python sources*
+* -DenableEswPythonScripting=true

-and also set this environment variable:
+and also set these environment variables:

-* PYTHONPATH=*path to csw-python sources*
+* CSW_PYTHON=*path to csw-python sources*
+* PYTHONPATH=$CSW_PYTHON

 replacing *path to csw-python sources* with the top level csw-python directory.

+Note: This version of esw was tested with jdk 21.
+There is an issue with jdk-21 and the Blockhound dependency in esw:
+The workaround is to add the VM options:

+* -XX:+AllowRedefinitionToAddDeleteMethods -XX:+EnableDynamicAgentLoading

+when running esw applications or tests.

 ## Version compatibility